SELF-EMPLOYED CONTRACTOR – CONTRACT FOR SERVICE (v1.6 27 April 2021)

 1.4. any agreement by any party not to do or omit to do something includes an obligation not to allow some other person to do or omit to do that same thing.

 1.5. all money sums mentioned in this agreement are calculated net of VAT, which if appropriate will be charged when payment is due.

 1.6.
 In entering into this contract neither the Client or the Contractor has relied on any representation or information from any source.

 The Client warrants that they will:

 2.1. hold and will maintain one or more policies of insurance covering business risks as far as it is reasonably possible including which may be relevant to the Contractor.
-The Contractor must not rely on the Client’s insurance cover and must have his own insurance to cover all of his own commercials risks.
-For the avoidance of doubt, the Contractor must have their own commercial insurance cover under all circumstances.
+The Contractor must not rely on the Client’s insurance cover and must have his own insurance to cover all of his own commercial risks.
+For the avoidance of doubt, the Contractor must have their own commercial all-risks insurance cover under all circumstances.

 2.2. provide a safe place of work wherever the Contractor may need to operate during the Assignment as far as is reasonably practicable taking account of the remote nature of third-party clients in assigned locations.